 With all the options available for autism treatment, it can be hard to know where to turn.
 While there is no proven cure for autism, most experts agree that treatment should start early and should include structured, intensive therapy (25 hours per week or more) and encourage family participation.
 The following approaches are commonly used to treat autism:

-Developmental Therapies—In these approaches, therapists and parents attempt to build core skills by meeting children at their own level and working with their interests.
+Developmental Therapies.
+In these approaches, therapists and parents attempt to build core skills by meeting children at their own level and working with their interests.
 They emphasize natural play and the development of social skills.
 Well-known developmental therapies include Floortime (sometimes called DIR) and Relationship Development Intervention (RDI).

-Traditional Therapies—These therapies include speech, occupational, and physical therapy.
+Traditional Therapies.
+These therapies include speech, occupational, and physical therapy.
 They are almost always used in conjunction with behavioral and/or developmental therapies.

-Medical Treatment—This involves medications to manage the co-existing medical conditions that often occur with autism.
+Medical Treatment.
+This involves medications to manage the co-existing medical conditions that often occur with autism.
 Medications to treat anxiety, depression, ADHD, and seizures are commonly used.
 Certain antipsychotic drugs have also been approved by the FDA for use in some children with severe behavioral problems.

-Alternative Treatments—These approaches are outside the recommendations of mainstream medicine.
+Alternative Treatments.
+These approaches are outside the recommendations of mainstream medicine.
 They include “biomedical” treatments such as dietary modifications, supplements, chelation, and hyperbaric oxygen therapy.
 Some families report improvements with alternative treatments, however none of them are currently supported by scientific evidence.
 This is a controversial area of autism treatment where much more research is needed.

 Often a combination of approaches is used to treat autism.
-What is helpful for one child may not be for another, so treatment plans need to be individualized for each child.
+What is helpful for one child may not be for another, so treatment plans need to be individualised for each child.
 With hard work and perseverance, the right treatment approach can help children with autism reach their fullest potential.

-Centers for Disease Control and Prevention
+- Centers for Disease Control and Prevention, Autism Treatment.

 Powered by Bundoo®